edwinb/Idris2-boot/docs/tutorial/theorems.rst

 Theorem Proving
 ***************

-[NOT UPDATED FOR IDRIS 2 YET]

 Equality
 ========

 Idris allows propositional equalities to be declared, allowing theorems about programs to be stated and proved.
-Equality is built in, but conceptually has the following definition:
+An equality type is defined as follows in the
+Prelude:

 .. code-block:: idris

-    data (=) : a -> b -> Type where
+    data Equal : a -> b -> Type where
-       Refl : x = x
+         Refl : Equal x x

+As a notational convenience, ``Equal x y`` can be written as ``x = y``.
 Equalities can be proposed between any values of any types, but the only way to construct a proof of equality is if values actually are equal.
 For example: